akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

     public decimal Price {get; set;}
 }</code></pre>

 As a developer, I want to generate one hundred products.
 It is expected that the `Product.Name`, is just like the `Sku.Name`, should contain only symbols `[a-z0-9]`.
-There are some additional restictions on the length.
+Lets supposet that there are some additional restictions on the length.
 The other properties, `LastUpdated` and `Price`, expect data in some ranges.

 The main idea behind the <code>DataGenerator</code> is that it should be possible to generate not only the correct data.
 The several types of failures were added in the current version.
 * *null* result.
 * *Out of range* result.
 * Custom failure.

-The logic for the first two is more or less implemented, but it is better to override the result of custom errors.
-For now this is a string constant returning some error text.
+By default the result of custom failure is a string constant containing some error text.
+It can be overrided.

 For every property that requires a failure, the probability in the range `(0,1)` should be specified.